nmagen/Fire_Findr_Caffe/README.md

 Fire_Findr
 ======

 Here I explan how I used the Deep learning framework [Caffe](http://caffe.berkeleyvision.org/) to detect images that contain fire.
+Specifcally, we are trying to detect fire that is distructive in nature.
 I have broken things up into four sections outlined below.

 ### [Setting up EC2](/1_EC2_Setup)